-- В. Except as otherwise provided in this section, a district shall be a political subdivision of the state, separate and apart from the municipality or county.
+Except as otherwise provided in this section, a district shall be a political subdivision of the state, separate and apart from the municipality or county.
 The amount of indebtedness evidenced by general obligation bonds issued pursuant to Section 5-11-19 NMSA 1978, special levy bonds issued pursuant to Section 5-11-20 NMSA 1978 and revenue bonds issued pursuant to Section 5-11-21 NMSA 1978 shall not exceed the estimated cost of the public infrastructure improvements plus all costs connected with the public infrastructure purposes and issuance and sale of bonds, including, without limitation, formation costs, credit enhancement and liquidity support fees and costs.
-The total aggregate outstanding amount of bonds and any other indebtedness for which the full faith and credit of the district are pledged shall not exceed sixty percent of the market value of the real property and improvements in the district after the public infrastructure improvements of the district are completed plus the value of the public infrastructure owned or to be acquired by the district with the proceeds of the bonds and shall not affect the general obligation bonding capacity of the municipality or county in which the district is located. - C. Bonds issued by a district shall not be a general obligation of the state, the county or the municipality in which the district is located and shall not pledge the full faith and credit of the state, the county or the municipality in which the district is located [irrespective of whether the district board is governed by the governing body of the county or municipality in which the district is located].
+The total aggregate outstanding amount of bonds and any other indebtedness for which the full faith and credit of the district are pledged shall not exceed sixty percent of the market value of the real property and improvements in the district after the public infrastructure improvements of the district are completed plus the value of the public infrastructure owned or to be acquired by the district with the proceeds of the bonds and shall not affect the general obligation bonding capacity of the municipality or county in which the district is located.

+- C. Bonds issued by a district shall not be a general obligation of the state, the county or the municipality in which the district is located and shall not pledge the full faith and credit of the state, the county or the municipality in which the district is located [irrespective of whether the district board is governed by the governing body of the county or municipality in which the district is located]. - D. The formation resolution may provide for the delegation of authority by the district board to an administrative committee for the exercise of all district powers, except:
-D. Following formation of the district, the district board shall annually approve the budget for the district and meet as necessary to undertake other duties assigned to the board, including the imposition of a special levy or property taxes, if any.
-The board or an administrative committee, if an administrative committee has been appointed by the board, shall administer in a reasonable manner the implementation of the general plan for the public infrastructure improvements of the district.

-E. The district board may impose a property tax

-levy upon real property within the boundaries of the district, which may be imposed for operation, maintenance and capital purposes.
-All property taxes for the operation and maintenance expenses of the district shall not exceed an amount equal to three dollars (\$3.00) per one thousand dollars (\$1,000) of net taxable value for all real and personal property in the district.
-The rate of a property tax shall remain in effect until increased or decreased at a subsequent election; provided that upon presentation of a petition signed by the owners of a majority of the property in the district, the SRC-poverning body-SRC SRC-district board-SRC shall adopt a resolution to reduce or eliminate the portion of the property tax, beginning the next calendar year, required for one or more services or enhanced services specified in the petition.
+1 (1) the imposition of an ad valorem property 2 tax; 3 (2) the initial allocation to and imposition 4 of a special levy on taxable parcels within the district; 5 provided that the authority to allocate, collect and annually 6 budget for a special levy following its initial imposition may 7 be delegated to the administrative committee; and 8 (3) the issuance of bonds or other debt 9 obligations pursuant to the Public Improvement District Act.
+10 $[\frac{D{\bullet}}]$ $\underline{E{\bullet}}$ Following formation of the district, the 11 district board or an administrative committee, if applicable, 12 shall administer in a reasonable manner the implementation of 13 the general plan for the public infrastructure improvements of 14 the district.
+15 F. The district board may impose a property tax 16 levy upon real property within the boundaries of the district, 17 which may be imposed for operation, maintenance and capital 18 purposes.
+All property taxes for the operation and maintenance 19 expenses of the district shall not exceed an amount equal to 20 three dollars (\$3.00) per one thousand dollars (\$1,000) of net 21 taxable value for all real and personal property in the 22 district.
+The rate of a property tax shall remain in effect 23 until increased or decreased at a subsequent election; provided 24 that upon presentation of a petition signed by the owners of a majority of the property in the district, the district board shall adopt a resolution to reduce or eliminate the portion of the property tax, beginning the next calendar year, required for one or more services or enhanced services specified in the petition.
 Signatures on a petition to reduce or eliminate a property tax shall be valid for a period of sixty days."